-The Banff plant is situated at the current WWTP location and is now under construction and is expected to be completed in December, 2012.
-While the plant has been designed with excess capacity, it will only process organic waste material sourced from the Town of Banff.
+The Banff plant is situated at the current WWTP location in beautiful Banff National Park.
+Construction started late 2012 and was completed in February 2013.
+Banff N‐Rich® has been fully operational producing our final product since April 2013 following a period of testing the N‐Viro® process.
+The plant has been designed with excess capacity, it currently processes organic waste material sourced from Banff.
+We have the ability to process other municipal organic waste as agreed to by the Town of Banff.
 The patented N‐Viro® process produces Banff N‐Rich® a safe easy to handle, beneficial re-use fertilizer.
 Banff N‐Rich® is a registered fertilizer which replenishes vital soil nutrients of Nitrogen, Phosphorous and Potassium to encourage strong crop growth.
 Different from compost, Banff N‐Rich® is a very good agricultural fertilizer but also a soil amendment that can be used in reclaiming lost lands to mining, refinery tailing ponds, aggregate extraction, and over farming.

-N-Viro and the Town of Banff have reached an agreement where the Town of Banff will own the plant and N-Viro will manage the facility.
+N-Viro and the Town of Banff have reached an agreement where the Town of Banff will own the plant and N-Viro will manage and staff the facility.

 The Town of Banff currently produces two streams of organic waste – one from the Town’s waste water treatment system and the other from industrial (restaurants) and residential organic food waste collection.
 The Banff N-Viro facility will receive the organic materials and blend mechanically one or more alkaline admixtures to produce Banff N‐Rich®.
 The admixtures consist of alkaline-based material that is typically destined for landfill.
 Once mixed using the N-Viro mixer, Banff N‐Rich® it is cured where the natural reaction of the alkaline material with the organic material increases the temperature to between 52-62°C and the pH to approximately 12, virtually destroying all pathogens while keeping the beneficial micro-organisms for plant growth.